Malice-1993

 Grade: B+

-A clever modern horror film, A Quiet Place (2018) offers a unique premise and novel use of sound to elicit a compelling, edge of your seat story.
+A clever modern horror film, A Quiet Place (2018) offers a unique premise and novel use of sound to elicit a compelling, edge-of-your-seat story.

-Actor turned director, John Krasinski shines in this film to say nothing of the raw talents of Emily Blunt and the two child actors involved.
-Only the four principles exist in the story which is a benefit.
+Actor turned director, John Krasinski, shines in this film, to say nothing of the raw talents of Emily Blunt and the two child actors involved.

-Not to be usurped by more seasoned actors, both child actors are wonderfully cast and hold their own.
-Millicent Simmonds, an unknown, flawlessly portrays Regan as the young actress who is herself deaf which translated well onto the large screen.
+Millicent Simmonds, an unknown, flawlessly portrays Regan as the young actress who is herself deaf, which translates well onto the large screen.
 And Noah Jupe plays sensitive yet brave to the hilt.
 Both assuredly have bright acting futures ahead of them.

 Oscar Nominations: Best Film Editing